jasonhemann/24SP-CS2126/syllabus.md

 ### Textbooks

+ - Cormen et al. "Introduction to Algorithms, Fourth Edition".
+MIT Press (2022)
+ - Aditya Bhargava.
+"Grokking Algorithms: An Illustrated Guide for Programmers and Other Curious People".
+Manning Publications (2016).

 For the most part lectures are intended to be standalone, with the textbook as a supplement for students who want to reinforce their learning or go deeper into a topic.
 Some topics, however, will not be covered directly in lecture; you will therefore need to read the relevant textbook chapter to be able to understand what follows in class.
-The Cormen text is @emph{very} comprehensive, but not always easy to approach.
+The Cormen text is *comprehensive*, but not always easy to approach.
 Its emphasis is also more on the theoretical side of things than this class's.
 Nonetheless, it is a useful book to have on hand for computer scientists, and will supplement our in-class